My mother is 5’1” and has the beginnings of osteoporosis. In May, she walked into a doctor’s office to make an appointment to address the issue.

 This weekend, I read an article in the New York Times by James Parker, a contributing editor at The Atlantic.

 He wrote, “For a certain kind of writer, seriousness is the default.
 It’s what you do when you haven’t got anything else going on.”

 I’m not sure I agree.

-Art, just like people, takes all forms and we do not gain anything by judging and making blanket statements about any single approach being better or worse than another.
+Art, just like people, takes all forms and we do not gain anything by judging and making blanket statements about any single approach being better or worse, harder or easier.